-achieving holiness and doing apostolate.
-It is very necessary not to lose this point of view at the present time, because in today's highly competitive society it is easy to place our job in the front rank of our concerns, above our duties to God, our family and other people.
+above our duties to God, our family and other people.
 I repeat, with our Father: work to please God, without seeking any human glory.
 Some people regard work as a means of gaining honors, or of acquiring power or wealth to satisfy their ambition, or as a source of pride in their own achievements.

 The children of God in Opus Dei never regard our daily work as something related to selfishness, vanity or pride.
 All we see is the possibility of serving everyone for love of God.
-Therefore, he added, a good measure of an upright intention in your work can be found precisely in how well you make use of the social relations or friendships it provides in order to bring those souls closer to God; and, where circumstances allow, even getting to the point of facing them with the problem of their vocation.
+Herefore, he added, a good measure of an upright intention in your work can be found precisely in how well you make use of the social relations or friendships it provides in order to bring those souls closer to God; and, where circumstances allow, even getting to the point of facing them with the problem of their vocation.
+He will be something related to selfishness, vanity or pride.
+All we see is the possibility of serving everyone for love of God.
+Herefore, he added, a good measure of an upright intention in your work can be found precisely in how well you make use of the social relations or friendships it provides in order to bring those souls closer to God; and, where circumstances allow, even getting to

 In the context of our professional training, we must necessarily aim for a deep knowledge of those areas of Catholic doctrine most closely related to our own work, or which are particularly topical in our country.
-Some of these will perhaps be different in different places, but some are relevant everywhere, such as those related to marriage and the family, education, the "Gospel of Life", bioethics, justice and charity in labour relations...
-Therefore, the example of uprightness in the fulfilment of our professional, family and community duties is a credible witness that we all have to give.
+Some of these will perhaps be different in different places, but some are relevant everywhere, such as those related to marriage and the family, education, the "Gospel of Life", bioethics, justice and charity in labor relations...
+Therefore, the example of uprightness in the fulfillment of our professional, family and community duties is a credible witness that we all have to give.
 "As a result of your human and Christian uprightness," I wrote, "many initiatives will begin wherever you live or work, and they will be directly aimed at solving specific social problems in a noble and brotherly cooperation with other men and women of good will.
 At this very time I am raising up my heart in thanksgiving to our Lord because around the Prelature, with the help of so many Cooperators, both Catholic and non-Catholic, abundant examples of such solidarity are flourishing.
 They are contributing towards establishing justice and peace on earth and bringing to tens of thousands of people the strong and soothing balm of love, as our Father expressed it (Christ is Passing By, 183)".
-96